r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 Yes, as the plugin is provided through WordPress.org, it is available on WordPress.com as well.
 However, you might be required to opt for the Business plan of WordPress.com

 = Which Schema type is best for coupon websites? = There’s no real Schema Markup designed specifically for separate discount codes.
-We would suggest not to use any Schema Markup and choose ‘None’ option for coupon codes because not doing so might get your site penalized.
+We would suggest not to use any Schema Markup and choose the ‘None’ option for coupon codes because not doing so might get your site penalized.

 = Why are my images not getting indexed? =
 It is completely normal for Google not to index your submitted images.
-Sometimes, not even a single submitted images is indexed by Google.
+Sometimes, not even a single submitted image is indexed by Google.

 Google is almost never willing to index all the pages and images available on a site.
 The number of pages and images that get indexed is based on the site's reputation and the quality of the content among others.